smudge/decks/railsconf-2022/slides.md

 So I went back to my colleague, and he said, yeah, sure, looks fine, and, so at that point I decided, okay, we can probably run with this.

+And we did.
+And there were only like one or two other places where we had to fill in the gaps like this.

 But there was one more issue.
 -->